hemant-apk/Ride-Analytics/README.md

 ## Try it Here

-You can try Ride Analytics directly in your browser without downloading:
+You can try Ride Analytics directly in your browser:

 [**https://ride-analytics.pages.dev/**](https://ride-analytics.pages.dev/)